Learn how to properly build your garden pond so as to avoid the many pitfalls and traps that can befall the inexperienced builder.

 Death and taxes are certain.
 One other thing: your pond spilling over.

 If you live in a place that rains, you will have a rainy day that overflows your pond.
-If you live in Palm Springs, you might not have rain but you still may forget that the hose is running when you go out for coffee.
-Result: spillover.
+If you live in Palm Springs, you might not have rain, but you still may forget that the hose is running when you go out for coffee, which results in a spillover.